rheal3/likelocation/README.md

   - Have circleci run the tests and run lint

 ## Functional programming
-- [ ] revisit HoFs
+- [x] revisit HoFs
+  - any function, that takes a function as a parameter or returns a function
-- [ ] what is a Referential Transparency? (and how is that different to a Pure Function)
+- [x] what is a Referential Transparency? (and how is that different to a Pure Function)
+  - An expression that can be replaced by the body of the function without changing the end result (the programs behavior)
-- [ ] what is recursion? (what problems are recursive by nature?)
+- [x] what is recursion? (what problems are recursive by nature?)
+  - Use when traversing a tree
+  - When you need to save the result

 ## CI practises
 - [ ] Code reviews